 - Duke City Pedaler

-We have the Duke City Marathon, the Duke City Tattoo Fiesta, the Duke City Repertory Theatre and the Duke City Roller Derby.
+Other Duke City nods include the Duke City Marathon, the Duke City Tattoo Fiesta, the Duke City Repertory Theatre, and the Duke City Roller Derby.